pbelevich/fair_seq_fsdp_slurm/efa_support.md

 ```
 </details>

-(also you need to build corresponding torchaudio if you want to run fairseq)
+(also you need to build corresponding torchaudio version if you want to run fairseq)

 <details>
   <summary>Build torchaudio from source</summary>